 Woolworths Group's risk management framework includes the Risk Management Policy and the Enterprise Risk Management Framework.
 The Risk Management Policy reflects the overall philosophy of Woolworths Group's approach to risk management, and the roles and responsibilities for risk management within Woolworths Group.
-The Enterprise Risk Management Framework sets out the standards and processes for identifying, monitoring and reporting of risks impacting the success of strategic objectives and operating plans.
+The Enterprise Risk Management Framework sets out the standards for identifying, assessing, responding, managing and reporting of risks impacting the success of strategic objectives and operating plans.

-Woolworths Group continually looks to identify and implement opportunities to improve the risk management framework.
+Woolworths Group looks to identify and implement opportunities to improve the risk management framework.
 The design of the Company's risk management framework was reviewed by the ARMCC during the reporting period.